Nigeria Offshore Accident Attorney

 Unfortunately, when overseas, these offshore injuries can cause maritime claims to be even more complex.

 If you are seriously hurt while working for a U.S. company offshore Nigeria, you need a Jones Act lawyer familiar with overseas offshore worker injuries.
-We at Arnold & Itkin are experienced at assisting American oil industry workers injured overseas in places like Nigeria.
+We are experienced at assisting American oil industry workers injured overseas in places like Nigeria.
 Often, overseas accidents are caused by a lack of focus on safety, lack of proper training for workers, or failure to perform routine maintenance.
 We are skilled lawyers committed to helping injured American workers obtain compensation for injuries caused by negligent employers or co-workers overseas, including Nigeria.
 We have been successful at bringing claims back to U.S. courts, where workers’ legal rights are best protected.

 If you were injured working off the coast of Nigeria, contact our offshore injury attorneys.
 We've recovered billions for our clients and are ready to see how we can assist you.